azure-buddy/azure-buddy-online-website/content/blogs/ms-sec-taxii24/index.md

 ## TAXII Servers on the market.

-There are many Opensource initiatives, but keep in mind that it's *stable* and based on the *latest release* (TAXII 2.X).
+There are many Opensource initiatives, but keep in mind that it's *stable* and based on the *latest release* (TAXII version 2.1).
 Well-known *Threat Intelligence Platform* (TIP) vendors provide a compatible built-in `TAXII Server`.
 Example supporting platforms are *OpenCTI*, *MISP* or *EclecticIQ*.

 ## Microsoft Security products with TAXII (Client) Support